prasenjit-c/prasenjit-c.github.io/blogpages/hbm-nvidia-part1.md

 Examining the L1 metrics, we observe an interesting trend: as the number of threads increases, the number of L1 loads and stores decreases.
 Moreover, this reduction is proportional to the thread factor.
 For instance:
 * In the 8-thread run, there are 8 times fewer loads and stores compared to the single-thread run.
 * Similarly, in the 32- and 64-thread runs, there are 32 times fewer loads and stores.

-This reduction highlights the cooperative behavior of threads, where memory is accessed collectively by groups of threads.
-This phenomenon is technically referred to as global memory coalescing, an essential concept for optimizing performance on NVIDIA GPUs.
+This reduction highlights the cooperative behavior of threads, where memory is accessed collectively by groups of threads.This phenomenon is technically referred to as global memory coalescing, an essential concept for optimizing performance on NVIDIA GPUs.
 Another noteworthy observation is that if we divide the number of L1 loads by the FFMA Executed, the result is a factor of 3.
 This indicates that, at the warp level, each FMA operation requires three loads, aligning with the expected behavior of our program.
 Before diving deeper, let’s expand our understanding of L1 cache lines and sectors:
 * An L1 cache line in NVIDIA GPUs is typically 128 bytes in size.